Al-Husayn (missile): Persian Gulf War (1991)

 Besides the American soldiers, Saudi authorities reported one security guard killed and about 70 civilians injured as result of the missile strikes.

 Thirty-eight of the 42 missiles aimed at Israel landed within the boundaries of that country; the other four fell on the West Bank area.
 Although thousands of houses and apartments were damaged by the strikes, only two people died directly as consequence of the impacts.
 Another 12 died from indirect causes (suffocation while wearing gas-masks and heart attacks).

-The threat posed by the al-Husayn and other Scud missiles forced the coalition air forces to divert 40% of their missions to hunt the launchers along with their support vehicles and supplies.
+The threat posed by the al-Husayn and R-17 missiles forced the coalition air forces to divert 40% of their missions to hunt the launchers along with their support vehicles and supplies.
 The ground war was postponed one week for this reason.

 End of the program

 Under the terms of the ceasefire of March 1991, corroborated by the resolution 687 of the UN Security Council, a commission (UNSCOM) was established to assure the dismantling of the Iraqi missile program.
 They were only allowed to purchase or produce missiles with a range no longer than 150 km.
 At the end of the war, the Iraqi government declared it had only 61 al-Husayn and other ballistic missiles in its arsenal.
 These weapons were destroyed under UNSCOM supervision.
 This process was completed by July 1991.
 However, the western powers were suspicious that the Iraqi army may have hidden as many as 200 missiles.
 The Iraqis took advantage of the provisions of the ceasefire by developing two types of short-range ballistic missiles, the Ababil-100 (also called al Fat'h) and the Al-Samoud, which were in an experimental phase at the time of the Invasion of Iraq in 2003.
 These projects were part of the casus belli raised by the American administration against Saddam Hussein.